jkrrv/FathersMarble/README.md

 ## Data Issues & Usefulness

-There are some known issues in how the data is presented, some of which won't be resolved.
+There are some known issues in how the data is presented, most of which will never be resolved.
 Our goal is to provide a tool that is useful for you and your family and your church to see the regions of the world where we particularly need to "pray earnestly to the Lord of the harvest to send out laborers into his harvest."
 (Matthew 9:38)

 Please don't use this for anything more than that.
-It won't be able to deliver.
+Do not use this as the sole tool for choosing a travel destination.
+This tool is useful, but not for everything.

 In addition to potential misuse, there are other more technical issues with this visualization, as described below.